chunkiat82/rarebeauty-ui/README.md

 The environment configuration prioritizes:
 1. Environment variables set in the system
 2. Variables defined in the .env files
-3. Default values from the configuration files in src/api/keys/
+3. Default values defined in the application code

 ## CLI Commands